Skip to main content

 Raise your voice

-Being part of the cooperative system means your voice is heard within the cooperative as decisions are made and it’s amplified in Washington, D.C., and at the state and local level so the needs of farmers, ranchers and rural communities are understood.
+Being part of the cooperative system means your voice is heard as decisions are made.
+Co-ops like CHS represent farmers, ranchers and rural communities in Washington, D.C., and at the state and local levels.

 Woman standing in tall grass